 - Text line for questions or help: LOVEIS to 22522

-Our Youth Advocates are always available to help any teens that have experienced dating violence, and our Violence Prevention Advocate is active in area classrooms to help ensure young people know about consent, boundaries, and healthy relationships.
+Our Youth Advocates are always available to help any teens that have experienced dating violence and to help ensure young people know about consent, boundaries, and healthy relationships.